Home » CTET Exam 2025 » Which is tougher UPTET or CTET?

 CTET Vs UPTET

-Central Teacher Eligibility Test (CTET) is a national-level examination conducted by the Central Government of India to ascertain the selection process for the appointment of teachers in central government schools and other states government schools as well.
-The CTET follows the guidelines stated by the Central Government under the Central Legislature to conduct the examination.
-Whereas, the Uttar Pradesh Teacher Eligibility Test (UPTET) is conducted by the Uttar Pradesh State Government for the appointment of teachers to be absorbed in the government schools under UP Govt.
-UPTET follows all the norms and guidelines stated by the UP State Govt.
+The Central Teacher Eligibility Test is a national-level examination conducted by the Central Government of India to determine the eligibility of candidates for teaching positions in central government schools and, in many cases, state government schools as well.
+It follows the guidelines set by the central authorities for teacher recruitment.
+On the other hand, the Uttar Pradesh Teacher Eligibility Test is conducted by the Uttar Pradesh State Government for recruiting teachers in government schools within the state.
+UPTET follows the rules and guidelines prescribed by the Uttar Pradesh government, making it specific to teaching opportunities in the state.

 Difference Between CTET and UPTET